-In Year 5 we are taught by Miss Coupe, Mrs Oswald and Mr Greenley.
-We are also lucky to have dedicated support staff Mr. Wise (LSA) and Mr. Anderson (HLTA) to help and support us with our learning in and out of class.
+In Year 5 we are taught by Mr Tickle (Class 5) and Miss Wison (Class 6).
+We are also lucky to have dedicated support staff Miss Cameron (1:1 LSA) and Mrs Bridgeman (1:1 LSA) to help and support us with our learning in and out of class.

 Today the children took part in a workshop with Ben from Treehouse Theatre Company to create a play-in-day about the Vikings vs Saxons.
 Throughout the day the children took part in workshops about different periods of time in the Viking era.
 In the afternoon the children put the 4 sections together and preformed this to the rest of the year group.

 As part of our art work we have begun to study the work of William Morris.
 To do this we have explored and researched his life as well his artwork.
 We have explored a number of different pictures choosing appropriate vocabulary to describe this.
 Following this we have now begun to select elements of his work which are recreating before making our own piece of art in a similar style.